Carroll R. Bogert ’79, William A. Ellis III ’80, and Vanessa B. Kerry ’95

 The annual award honors alumni for making “positive impact on diverse peoples and places, society, and world”

 The Alumni Council of Phillips Academy has selected Carroll R. Bogert ’79, William A. Ellis III ’80, and Vanessa B. Kerry ’95 as the 2024 Andover Alumni Award of Distinction recipients.
-First presented in 2012, the annual award honors individual members of the alumni body for making a “positive impact on diverse peoples and places, society, ultimately the world.”
+First presented in 2012, the annual award honors individual members of the alumni body for making “a positive impact on diverse peoples and places, society, and ultimately our world.”

-Each honoree received their awards on Monday, October 7, during All-School Meeting.
-While on campus the recipients also visited classes and met with students for lunch.
+Honorees received their awards on Monday, October 7, during All-School Meeting.
+While on campus, the recipients also visited classes and met with students for lunch.

 Carroll R. Bogert ’79